The 7 HVAC Terms That’ll Save You Thousands

 Defined by Trane as “a gas furnace’s efficiency in converting fuel to energy”, the higher your AFUE rating is, the more you’ll save.

 For example, if your appliance’s AFUE rating is 80, this means that 80% is used to efficiently heat up your home while 20% will escape as exhaust.
+Obviously, the higher the better since it’s less efficient and there will be less waste.

 HVAC Term #4: SEER – Seasonal Energy Efficiency Ratio